Liu Mai

 Liu Mai (劉買, Liú Mǎi), posthumously named Prince Gong of Liang (梁恭王, Liáng Gōngwàng), was a prince of the Han dynasty.
 He was the eldest son and heir of Liu Wu, prince of Liang.
 He did not receive all of his father's inheritance; instead, his uncle the emperor Jing divided the realm of Liang into five pieces.
 Liu Mai ruled his part of Liang from 144–137 BC.
-He was succeeded by his son, Liu Xiang.
+Liu Xiang was married to Chen Taihou [English: Queen Taihou, and was succeeded by their son, Liu Xiang.